SJTU-IPADS/SQLSolver-artifacts/README.md

 python run-useful-rewrite-example.py
 ```

-## Explanation of absent figures

-The number of Calcite test cases that UDP passes is taken from the UDP paper since we cannot reproduce this number.
-We have tried out best to reproduce the result.
-You can see that our script produces a lower number.

-The analysis of why other verifiers fail to prove query equivalence are obtained by manual inspection,
-so related figures (e.g. Table 5) are not available from automated scripts.

-Some figures (e.g. Table 6) are not directly available from the results.
-They need to be derived from the running results using tools like Microsoft Excel.

 ## Time cost estimation

 The preparation before running the experiments, including building the docker image and compiling the code,